-IUCN has developed a standardized methodology for the Conservation Outlook Assessments of natural World Heritage sites.
+IUCN has developed a standardised methodology for the Conservation Outlook Assessments of natural World Heritage sites.
 This enables the assessments to be repeatable, accurate and transparent.
-The methodology was developed together with an IUCN World Heritage Outlook technical advisory group, UNEP World Conservation Monitoring Centre staff and World Heritage site managers, and draws on a wide range of existing methodologies for protected area assessments, including:
+The standardised methodology was developed by IUCN in 2011by an IUCN-led technical advisory group.
+The methodology draws on a wide range of existing methodologies for protected area assessments, including:

-- Lessons learned from the assessment frameworks developed for the Great Barrier Reef Outlook report (2009)
+- Lessons learned from the assessment framework developed for the Great Barrier Reef Outlook report (2009)

 - The Enhancing Our Heritage Toolkit